hmallen/lorenzbot/README.md

 - Add Poloniex coach?

 NEEDS TESTING:
-- Add date/time and anything else useful to exception log
+- Set initial trade amount to trade total of ~$0.50 based on current conditions
-- Withdraw profit to STR address
+- Fix trade amount calculation to work with increased trade minimum of $0.50
 - Fix csv profit calculation to work with "accumulate" mode
 - Add max sell amount that is ~5%? less than total bought to "accumulate" trade currency
 - Catch ALL exceptions with logger...some going completely uncaught/unhandled ****